muehlt/SugarLight/README.md

 You should also cover the small LEDs on the Board (two in my case) so you do not get confused by the blue color they may emmit.

 ## Programs
 **Do not just copy and paste the code!** Since this is an educational project you need to be able to understand everything you do and load onto your board.
-If you have any question feel free to [reach out to me](mailto:schimpi@gmx.at).
+If you have any question feel free to reach out.

 There are **2 versions** of the program.